firmata/firmata-builder/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/firmata/firmata-builder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The beginnings of a module to generate an Arduino sketch (.ino) file from a selection of Firmata features.
+A module to generate an Arduino sketch (.ino) file from a selection of Firmata features.
+It is currently used by [firmatabuilder.com](http://firmatabuilder.com).
+However, because it is modular it could also be wraped to create a cli utility or even used in an IDE.

-At this point this project is still just a simple prototype.
-Lots more to do here...

-To run the prototype in its current state:
+To use:

 1. Install [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata)
 2. Install [Node.js](http://nodejs.org)